Mathematics/Computer Science Goals

-Additional goals for Mathematics Seeking Adolescent Teaching Certificate:
+Additional goals for Mathematics Majors Seeking Adolescent Teaching Certificate:

-Specific Learning Objectives for Mathematics Core Courses: Goals I and II and V for non- majors (As outlined in the Daemen College core curriculum Quantitative requirement):
+Specific Learning Objectives for Mathematics Core Courses: Goals I and II and V for non- majors (as outlined in the Daemen College core curriculum Quantitative Literacy requirement):

 A) Interpret models such as formulas, graphs, tables, and schematics, and draw inferences from them.